KevinLiTian/Harvard_CS50_AI/README.md

 In this repository, I will put my notes and my work on course projects.
 For each lecture, I will list the objectives of the lecture and corresponding projects.
 Detailed notes and in-class examples regarding each lecture can be accessed through the link of the corresponding lecture below

 Please <strong>DO NOT</strong> directly use the source code, they are <strong>ONLY</strong> for reference.
-Plagiarism is strictly prohibited by both the Harvard University and the edX platform
+Plagiarism is strictly prohibited by both the Harvard University and the edX platform.
+See [academic honesty](https://cs50.harvard.edu/college/2021/fall/syllabus/#academic-honesty) for details

 ## Course Overview